henrycerpa/henrycerpa/README.md

 # DATA BITO
-### 👨🏽‍💼 Data Specialist

-- Graduated as Industrial Engineer.
-- Dash framework expert.
-- Job experience of 6 years in data wrangling, statistical analysis and visualization.
-- Knowledge in numerical simulation with different techniques using python libraries.
-- Familiarity with Tableu, Power BI, SQL and agile methodologies like Scrum.
-- Passionate about artificial intelligence developments
+#### Henry Cerpa Marquez, a data specialist 👨🏽‍💼 excited to apply my skills and knowledge to contribute your team with my experience in solving real-world problems.

+Specifically, having expertise in:
+🔹Experience in data wrangling, statistical analysis and reporting to the table 🔹Programming with Python and its popular libraries, including Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn and Plotly 🔹Working with SQL databases
+🔹Proficiency in data visualization tools such as Tableau, Power BI and Dash 🔹Building supervised, unsupervised, and reinforcement learning models 🔹Strong background in mathematics and statistics 🔹Passionate in artificial intelligence developments drives my desire to stay current with industry trends and advancements.

 ## 🛠️ Skills